On Campus Mentoring

 The CAMP peer-mentoring program provides academic, social, personal, and career support to first-year CAMP students.
 The program supports students who come from seasonal/migrant farmworker backgrounds to navigate higher education and successfully complete their first academic year at Millersville University.
 Each peer-mentor is assigned approximately six first-year students.
 Peer mentors meet at least once a week with their mentees, keep contact logs, and meet periodically with the Coordinator.

-Program Coordinator: Ms. Nina Soto Ramirez, CAMP Program
+Program Coordinator: Ms. Jenny Hernandez, Director, CAMP Program

 The Color of Teaching (CoT)